Frequently Asked Questions About the AEP® Designation

 QUESTION: Do I need to hold an underlying credential?

 ANSWER: Yes, one must be actively licensed or certified as an accountant; attorney; insurance and financial planner; philanthropic advisor; or trust officer – holding one or more of the following designations or degrees in active status and good standing: CAP®*, CFA, CFP®, ChFC®, CLU®, CPA, CPWA®, CSPG, CTFA, MSFS, and MST* (*Special requirements must be met – please consult with the national office for details).

 ANSWER: Yes, one must have been actively practicing for a minimum of 5 years devoting at least 1/3 of one’s professional time to estate planning and estate planning activities in one of the disciplines listed above.

 QUESTION: Is there an educational requirement?

-ANSWER: With less than 15 years of experience in estate planning, one is required to successfully complete two graduate courses in estate planning from The American College or from another accredited graduate program as part of a master’s or doctoral degree.
+ANSWER: With less than 15 years of experience in estate planning, one is required to successfully complete two graduate courses in estate planning from The American College of Financial Services or from another accredited graduate program as part of a master’s or doctoral degree.